Opposite of to take or have a winding course

 Opposite of a sudden desire or change of mind, especially one that is unusual or unexplained

-Opposite of a small part broken off or separated from something
+Opposite of a small piece or amount (of something)

 Opposite of the act of contorting, twisting or deforming something